aaronland/go-picturebook/README.md

   -height float
     	A custom width to use as the size of your picturebook.
 Units are currently defined in inches.
 This fs.overrides the -size fs. (default 11)
   -include value
     	A valid regular expression to use for testing whether a file should be included in your picturebook.
-DEPRECATED: Please use -filter regexp://include/?pattern={REGULAR_EXPRESSION} instead.
+DEPRECATED: Please use -filter regexp://include/?pattern={REGULAR_EXPRESSION} flag instead.
   -ocra-font
     	Use an OCR-compatible font for captions.
   -orientation string
     	The orientation of your picturebook.
 Valid orientations are: [please write me] (default "P") -pre-process value
-    	DEPRECATED: Please use -process {PROCESS_NAME}:// instead.
+    	DEPRECATED: Please use -process {PROCESS_NAME}:// flag instead.
   -process value
     	A valid process.Process URI.
 Valid schemes are: halftone, null, rotate -size string